sstelfox/stelfox.net/content/blog/2018-12-21-hosting-your-own-private-git.md

 collaborating.

-If you're using Linux or Mac OS X, setting up a local repo that you can push to is incredibly trivial.
+If you're using Linux or Mac OS X, setting up a local repo that you can push to is trivial.
 You simply create a place for it, initialize it as a git repo, then push to it like so:

 ```
 mkdir -p ~/repos/private_repo.git